franciscoxavier04/pm-BIM/docs/user-guide/work-packages/set-change-dates/README.md

 ## Scheduling mode

 OpenProject offers two scheduling modes: **Manual** and **Automatic**.

-In **Manual scheduling mode**, you can freely set start and finish dates without considering work package relations. **Automatic scheduling mode** sets the start date based on existing predecessors and/or children, but allows defining the duration.
+In **Manual scheduling mode**, you can freely set start and finish dates independent of any work package relations.
+In **automatic scheduling mode**, the dates are automatically derived from predecessors or children.

 ### Manual scheduling